 Let’s say the aim is to make the company more customer centric – quite a common goal – then the focus is inevitably on the customer but, once the workshop is over, the first challenge has nothing to do with the customer, it’s about change management.
 Can you implement the organisational changes you need to make?

-Achieving change is never easy – as the American managment thinker Rosabeth Moss Kanter observed: “Everything looks like failure in the middle” – but being able to quickly, economically and (relatively simply) follow up on the findings of the first workshop can maintain momentum.
+Achieving change is never easy – as the American management thinker Rosabeth Moss Kanter observed: “Everything looks like failure in the middle” – but being able to quickly, economically and (relatively simply) follow up on the findings of the first workshop can maintain momentum.
 That way, the recommendations do not languish in limbo until the next workshop can be organised in a few months’ time.
 One other significant benefit of online workshops is that, as participation is not restricted by travel costs, everyone who has a stake in the purpose can contribute.

 Many companies use external workshop facilitators to guarantee an open, creative debate.
 Yet ultimately, Arne says, it is the organisation’s responsibility to implement change:

 “You cannot outsource empathy, you cannot outsource innovation and you cannot outsource systemic thinking, you have to do it yourself.”

 The enforced reinvention of the workshop will not stop.
 If anything, it is likely to accelerate, driven by such emerging technologies as virtual reality, augmented reality and artificial intelligence.
 In Wunderman Thompson’s 2022 report, The Future 100, the media agency predicts: “A new digital era is on the horizon, as the metaverse evolves from a sci-fi concept to a reality.
 Virtual worlds where people can gather, create, buy and sell, socialise, live and work are becoming new hangouts.
 Technology that allows for advanced avatars, virtual transportation, and NFT marketplaces is revolutionising virtual engagement.”